cronvel/kung-fig/doc/KFG.md

 The object presentation in KFG is simply a list of key, followed by a colon `:` followed by the value.
 There can be any number of spaces before and after the colon.

-The syntax is similar to the array syntax, the minus sign `-` being replaced by the property's key and the colon: one property per line.
+The syntax is similar to the array syntax, the hyphen `-` being replaced by the property's key and the colon: one property per line.

 For example, this would produce `{ "first-name": "Joe" , "last-name": "Doe" , "job": "developer" }`: